Limonello/Master_project/WIP part2/Test day preparation 6.md

 The testing phase went really well.
 I explained to my friend that they just moved out in a new appartement with their partner and children.
 While everyone is at work/school, they have to do housechores.
 But they have only certains objects they can use since the majority of it is still packed in cardboard boxes.

-I asked him to do three chores: clean the floor, cook, iron the laundry.
+I asked them to do three chores: clean the floor, cook, iron the laundry.
 For each task, I specified the context and challenges.
 After the test, we made a debrief and I took some notes about what worked well and what would need to be improved.

 ![](images/20231212/testproto.png)